Biographies of members of the Commission

 William D. McFetridge, Q.C., B.A., LL.B., C. Arb.

-William McFetridge has been appointed for a term beginning September 30, 2010 and ending June 30, 2013.
+William McFetridge has been appointed for a term beginning September 30, 2010 and his current term will expire on July 24, 2016.
 He received his B.A. from the University of Alberta and his LL.B. from the University of Calgary.
 He is a Chartered Arbitrator and regularly chairs labour arbitration boards to resolve grievances and collective bargaining disputes in the public and private sectors.
 He has worked in the industrial relations field for over 30 years and has chaired human rights, interest and rights arbitrations since 1983.
 He was selected by his peers for inclusion in the publication The Best Lawyers in Canada in the specialty of Alternative Dispute Resolution.

 He has been with the Calgary law firm Miles Davison LLP since 1981 and a Partner since 1988.
 He served on its management committee for 12 years.
 His practice focuses on labour and employment matters, including advice to individuals and corporations on employment-related matters and litigation of wrongful dismissal disputes.